Soy-Free Soy Sauce Substitute

 Keep it refrigerated and give it a good shake before using.

-a hand holding a jar of dark sauce.
+A hand holding a jar of sauce.

 • This could easily be made vegan-friendly by using vegetable stock.
 Click for this Vegan Soy Sauce Substitute recipe.